Dalton098/cs477_Keras/notes.md

 | **Hinge**         | 0.3486   | 0.9000    |
 | **Squared Hinge** | 0.3157   | 0.9000    |

 I ended up going with Mean Squared Logarithmic Error because it had the best accuracy while keeping the loss to a minimum.

-# Add info here ^
+This function is similar to MSE but you take the natural logarithm of the predicted values before calculating the MSE.
+This relaxes the punishment for large differences in large predicted values.
+It is best for non-normalized values however it still worked for these normalized values.

 ##### Activation